suwebdev/wats3010-basic-markup/README.md

-wats1010-basic-markup
+WATS 3010: Basic Markup
 =====================

-Welcome to the Basic Markup assignment from WATS1010: Introduction to Web Development.
+Welcome to the Basic Markup assignment from WATS 3010: Introduction to Web Development.

 In this assignment you will mark up a document based on the decision from